 All new staff will be inducted on the policy when they join the school through New Staff Induction.
-Records of this training will be stored in individual personnel files.
+Records of this training will be kept on file.

 All nominated staff will be provided awareness training on the school's policy for supporting children with medical conditions which will include what their role is in implementing the policy.
 This training will be provided when they begin this role and following a review of the policy.